-Tarie manifested a glass of mild ale to sip as Pepper consumed her fishmeal.
+Tarie ordered a glass of water.
 “I’ve heard of some who can materialize food without a catalyst, such as these crystals.
 Who knows, if you manage to get into the guard, you may meet a few.”

 Pepper paused and grimaced.
 She swallowed a tight mouthful of fish.
 “If I manage that is.
 It’s irritating not getting anywhere with my life.
 It’s because I’m a simple farmer, isn’t it?”

 Tarie’s brow narrowed.
-“Miss Slyhart, please stop making an excuse like that.
+“Miss Slyhart, please stop making excuses like that.
 You can’t let some snobby man dictate your life.
 Try thinking creativity with your situation.”

-Pepper wolfed down another large bite, glaring at Tarie.
+Pepper wolfed down another bite, glowering at Tarie.
 “That is easier said than done, Beyworth.
-I am not sure where to start with all that.
 Not to mention, compared to other Atlasians, I’m relatively unremarkable in both my physical prowess and ether shifting.
 How does shifting work again?”

 Tarie tapped a finger to his lips.
 “Well, the art of shifting is fairly useful,” he said, twirling his staff.
-“It draws from the divine goddesses and their universal ether all around us.
+“It draws from the divine goddesses, or Aspects, and their universal ether all around us.
 Practitioners of the art are called shifters.”
 He paused, eying Pepper with a small smile.
 “With the right training and state of mind, anything is possible.
 Entering a mental state of mindfulness is the crux of it.”
 He frowned.
-“But, to use it, one must expend their own etheric life force in exchange.
+“But, to use it, one must expend their own etheric life force.
 Overuse can lead to exhaustion or even death in extreme cases.”
 The monk shuddered.

 Pepper nodded.
 “Yes, I’ve known that for a while.
 I even refreshed upon it in the pre-exam booklets at the academy, not that I use it much anyway.
-I prefer crystals; they do all the heavy lifting, even if they are more limited.
-This is technology at its finest.
-You have to love it.”
+I prefer crystals; they do all the heavy lifting, even if they are more limited.”
 She held one of the crystal slabs up, examining its polished surface.
 “I’ve studied the basics of crystography.
 It helps with my blacksmithing.
 Dad showed me some nifty tricks to work the flux better.
 I mostly work in my forge when I’m not on the farm, filling the orders.
 Mom always took over when I was too busy with the farming plots or out of town.”
-She sighed.
+She sighed, setting the object down.
 “Gosh, I miss those two.”

-Tarie remained quiet, his eyes studying the redhead.
+Tarie remained quiet regarding the redhead.
 Pepper took Tarie’s silence with a deep sigh.
 “Anyway, you’re better off not worrying too much about me.
 I may as well accept what I am, staying in the farm fields.
 Though it is rather boring, I find it a comfortable lifestyle.
 It helps feed the nearby villages anyway.”
-Pepper looked down at her fish and milk and then added, “The crystal manifestations are good, but it can’t beat crops grown with the kiss of the planet or fresh Grasnout milk.
+Pepper looked down at her fish and then added, “The crystal manifestations are good, but it can’t beat crops grown with the kiss of the planet or fresh Grasnout milk.
 Ration crystals have difficulty replicating fermented foods anyway.”
 She wrapped her fingers around a tall glass of frothing nectar the server provided, downing it with a couple large gulps.
 She let out a gasp, wiping cream from her lips.
-“The men can have their royal guard.
-Even if I am a woman, farmer, or whatever else, I’ll make something out of my life.”
+“The men can have their Royal Guard.
+Even if I am a woman, farmer, or whatever else, I’ll make something out of my life!”

-Tarie smiled at her, nodding approvingly.
+Tarie smiled at her.
 “That’s the way, Miss Slyhart.
-I am sure you will grow into a fine farmer given time.
+I’m sure you will grow into a fine farmer given time.
 Who knows where else it may lead you.”
-He arched a finger, “If you want to explore the art of shifting, let me know, as I’ll be more than happy to show you.”
+He arched a finger, “If you want to explore the art of shifting further, let me know, as I’ll be more than happy to show you.”

 The two finished their food and drink, setting the crystal devices on the table for the waiter to collect.
 Pepper stretched.
-“It was a great idea coming here though.
+“It was a great idea coming here.
 I feel like it did me good going out with a friend.
-We should definitely do it again sometime when you are not busy with your duties.”
+We should definitely do it again sometime–“

 “There’s no time.
 We must act now if you care about the lives of those who dwell in this town!”